zviadm/celoterminal/docs/developing-apps.md

 `@zviad | WOTrust` on [Celo Discord](https://chat.celo.org), or by email: support@celoterminal.com

-Celo Terminal is still in very early stages of development, thus all initial app integrations will be on more case-by-case basis until project reaches more maturatiy/stability.
+Celo Terminal is still in very early stages of development, thus all initial app integrations will be on more case-by-case basis.